amirkrs/amirkrs/README.md

 ## Amir Khorsand

 `Software engineer/Digital Minimalist` <br>
-I'm a up and coming Software engineer with a thirst to design tools that not distract, but help people in their day to day life.
+I'm an up and coming Software engineer with a thirst to design tools that not distract, but help people in their day to day life.
 I'm also an advocater for free open-source software and as a result, I dabble in big and small open source community projects that I believe can benefit society.
 The list of projects seen below is a combination of my academic life and the rabbit holes I dive into.

 <hr>